 Download LiveSafe: Apple devices via the App Store, Android devices via Google Play.
 For any student, employee or visitor who does not use a smartphone, an online version can be accessed on a computer.
 You may want to print the results for verification.

-Our facilities team will continue to perform regular intense cleaning of all public spaces.
-They will consistently disinfect classrooms, common areas, workspaces, and dining areas to help minimize transmission.
-Additional hand sanitizing stations are being installed across campus and ventilation systems are being updated with appropriate filters.
+Our facilities team performs regular cleaning of all public spaces.
+They consistently disinfect classrooms, common areas, workspaces, and dining areas to help minimize transmission.
+Additional hand sanitizing stations installed across campus and ventilation systems have been updated with appropriate filters.

 MONITOR FOR SYMPTOMS

 Be aware of the following symptoms when you are completing your daily LiveSafe health questionnaire or at any other time of day:

 If you experience the above symptoms, do not go to class.
 Stay in your room and call GoHealth Urgent Care at 860.200.7701.
 Health Services is not open over the summer.